TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_IntroR.md

 **Optional Resources:**

--	R for Health, Behavioral, and Social Scientists, Tyson Barrett, available for free at: https://tysonstanley.github.io/Rstats (currently not the final draft)
+-	R for Health, Behavioral, and Social Scientists, Tyson Barrett, available for free at: [https://tysonstanley.github.io/Rstats](https://tysonstanley.github.io/Rstats) (currently not the final draft)
-- R for Data Science, Hadley Wickham, available for free at:
+- R for Data Science, Hadley Wickham, available for free at: [https://r4ds.had.co.nz](https://r4ds.had.co.nz)
+- ModernDive, Chester Ismay & Albert Y. Kim, available for free at: [https://moderndive.com](https://moderndive.com)

 **Class Objective:** <br>
 This seminar/workshop will address the major uses of R for Health, Behavioral, Educational, and Social Scientists.
 This includes: managing data, reshaping data, exploratory and advanced plotting, functions, modeling, and automation.
 These will allow a student to use R to work with their own data and empower a student to learn more advanced topics about R using available resources via various websites and books.
 Some statistical topics will be discussed in reference to R code but a full understanding of the methods is not required.
 The class will follow the format of the R for Health, Behavioral, and Social Scientists book.